import os

 Some papers have reported good performance when prompting with:

-description for each table, which include column names, their types, etc - Followed by three example rows in a
+• A CREATE TABLE description for each table, which include column names, their types, etc

-adopts this the best practice (see more in this blog).
+create_sql_query_chain adopts this the best practice (see more in this blog).

 Improvements